carpentries-incubator/camera-traps/_episodes/02-OrganizingCameraTraps.md

 ## Error: cannot find ExifTool
 ```

-After inspecting the dataframe, we can see there is a Species column with the wrong information in it, so let's fix that
+After inspecting the dataframe, we can see there is a Species column with the wrong information in it, so let's tell the dataframe which species and genus we are working with.

 ```r
 #change the species column contents